 Consultations with affected and interested stakeholder on the ESCP and SEP was carried out remotely during 13-20 April 2020 by setting up a WhatsApp group and Ministry's website where project information was shared and discussed with stakeholders.
-Consultations on the ESMF took place via the same mechanism, April 23-May 4.
 Feedback from these consultations has been taken into account in the revised ESCP and SEP and ESMF.

-Through consultation with ethnic groups and their representative, the revised SEP will also reflect a strategy specific to engagement with ethnic groups including:
+Through consultation with ethnic groups and their representative the revised SEP will also reflect a strategy specific to engagement with ethnic groups including:

-- identification of affected group and communities, their representative bodies and organisations - engagement approaches that are culturally appropriate engagement processes and that allow for sufficient time for decision making processes; and - measures to allow for their effective participation in the design of project activities or mitigation measures that could affect them either positively or negatively.
+- identification of affected group and communities their representative bodies and organisations - engagement approaches that are culturally appropriate engagement processes and that allow for sufficient time for decision making processes; and - measures to allow for their effective participation in the design of project activities or mitigation measures that could affect them either positively or negatively.